open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

       grpc:
         endpoint: 127.0.0.1:4317
 ```

+In IPv6 setups, make sure your system supports both IPv4 and IPv6 loopback
+addresses so the network functions properly in dual-stack environments and
+applications, where both protocol versions are used.

 If you are working in environments that have nonstandard networking setups, such
 as Docker or Kubernetes, see the